Flower Hill Nature Preserve

 Link to Google Maps: http://goo.gl/maps/xahl7

 From Raleigh, follow US 64 East to US 264 East.
 Continue for about 2miles and exit on NC 39.Turn right and follow NC 39 south for 6 miles to NC 231.Turn left and follow NC 231 east about 3 miles to Flower Hill Road.
-There is no parking area and we suggest parking on the right shoulder of NC 231 beyond Flower Hill Road (parking is at the visitor’s own risk).
-Walk about one-quarter mile up Flower Hill Road to the trail entrance on the left.
-Be very careful on Flower Hill Road, as trafﬁc tends to come quickly down the hill.
+Turn right on to Flower Hill Road and the parking lot will be on your left about 0.25 miles down the road.

 Don’t be deceived by the flat farmland along NC 231 as you make your way across Johnston County toward the Flower Hill Nature Preserve.
 A surprise — a “freak of nature” — awaits down the road.